Copyrights 2013. Theresa A James Shotwell. All rights reserved.

 OTHER HONORS AND COMMUNITY SERVICES:

-COMMUNITY SERVICES: Shotwell served many years on committees and boards for the university, K-12 schools, the Tallahassee Regional Airport Advisory Board, BISI- Brandt Information Services Inc-Advisory Board, and Martin Luther King Foundation, Inc. board.
+OTHER COMMUNITY SERVICES: Shotwell served many years on committees and boards for the university, K-12 schools, the Tallahassee Regional Airport Advisory Board, BISI- Brandt Information Services Inc-Advisory Board, and Martin Luther King Foundation, Inc. board.

 OTHER PUBLISHED BOOKS: The latest published non-fiction book of poetry/short stories, “Family and Faith”, is a memoir of eight generations who lived in Shotwell’s hometown, Memphis and many international travels.